chosenobih/pamlinc/README.md

 ## Introduction

 * PAMLINC is a workflow for processing raw RNA-Seq illumina data for rapid quantification of transcript abundance, annotation of RNA modifications and Long non-coding Intergenic ribonucleotides (lincRNA).
 * PAMLINC can process raw FASTQ files containing either paired-end or single-end reads.
 It can also process sequence read archive (SRA) from NCBI using a SRA ID.
 PAMLINC supports two reads trimming options: trimmomatic and fastp.
-PAMLINC also supports two reads aligner options: TopHat2 and STAR, but we recommend that users who are interested in using PAMLINC to annotate RNA modification select TopHat2 as the aligner of choice due to alignment alogirthms compatibility.
+PAMLINC also supports two reads aligner options: TopHat2 and STAR, but users who are interested in using PAMLINC to annotate RNA modification must select TopHat2 as the aligner of choice.
+This is due to alignment algorithms compatibility.
 * PAMLINC minimally requires the following input data:
   1. Reference genome (FASTA)
   2. Reference annotation (GTF/GFF3)